fiveohhh/xodocs/source/exosite_introduction.rst

 scripts and datasources attached to it.
 Datasources are used to store data and scripts are used to process data.
 A device on One Platform is meant to have a one-to-one relationship with a physical device.
 For example, you may have a physical device that can read the temperature in celsius.
-To represent this device on One Platform, you would create a device, we'll call it `thermometer`, on One Platform that has a datasource called `temperature_celsius`.  *We're going to use this temperature device as our example device throughout the rest of this document.*
+To represent this device on One Platform, you would create a device and name it `thermometer`.
+You would give this device a datasource called `temperature_celsius`.  *We're going to use the `thermometer` device as our example device throughout the rest of this document.*

 How Do I Read/Write Data From One Platform